-Biden administration freezes US arms sales to Saudi Arabia and UAE
+Biden administration issues review on US arms sales to Saudi Arabia and UAE

-The Biden administration has issued a temporary freeze on pending arms sales to Saudi Arabia and the United Arab Emirates as it reviews Trump-era weapons deals, the Wall Street Journal reported.
+The Biden administration has issued a temporary freeze on pending arms sales to Saudi Arabia and is examining sales to the United Arab Emirates as it issues a review of Trump-era weapons deals, the Wall Street Journal reported.

-US officials told the Journal on Wednesday that the Biden administration was pausing the implementation of recent deals announced by the Trump administration, which included the sale of munitions to Saudi Arabia and F-35 fighter jets to the UAE.
+US officials told the Journal on Wednesday that the Biden administration was reviewing the implementation of recent deals announced by the Trump administration, including the sale of munitions to Saudi Arabia and F-35 fighter jets to the UAE.

 Washington's plans to sell advanced stealth fighter jets to Abu Dhabi first surfaced in August, days after the UAE agreed to normalise ties with Israel in White House-brokered talks.